Build and test your theme

 Using themes and customizing your help center - Information to help customize, test, troubleshoot, and implement your theme in Guide.

 Customizing your help center theme - An article explaining how to customize your help center and templates.

 A theme submitted or updated in the Marketplace developer portal undergoes a review process.
 To help with a smoother review process, here's a few tips and requirements when developing your theme:

-- During development, preview your theme using Zendesk Apps tools or by uploading the theme to Guide.
-For more information, see Previewing theme changes locally, Importing a Help Center theme, and Adding a Help Center theme to Guide
+- During development, preview your theme using the Zendesk Command Line Interface (ZCLI) or by uploading the theme to Guide.
+For more information, see Previewing theme changes locally, Importing a help center theme, and Adding a help center theme to Guide

 - Define the theme's Settings panel and version in the

 manifest.jsonfile.
 For more information, see Customizing the Settings panel

 - Check that you have the appropriate IP licensing for the theme

 - The theme should be branded appropriately and custom to the theme.
 If you are using the Copenhagen theme or another theme as a starting point, make sure that all theme elements such as the default assets, the theme name, and code references reflects the theme being submitted

 - Any images used for theme settings or assets should be a suitable size to ensure good performance